UtrechtUniversity/yoda/docs/design/metadata-vault.md

 ### Validation
 When a datamanager edits data and saves this, the new metadata is validated agains the proper.
-After posting, the metadata is first validated against JSONS-validation in the PHP layer.
+After posting, the metadata is validated against the metadata JSON schema.
-After that, XSD validation will take place.

-### Saving metadata - add timestamp in filename
-WHEN IS JSONS - validated in PHP layer!!
-2 XSD's are required.
-WHere is that stated?????